gernotstarke/step-by-step-architecture/README.md

 Detailed description of the different steps in my [Obsidian vault](obsidian://ZorgObsidian/Creating%20a%20Cross-Platform%20GUI.md)

+The different steps are currently managed by different branches in Git.

-## Take 1: Prototype and Strategic Decisions
+## Step 1: Prototype and Strategic Decisions

-## Take 2: Testing and Specification
+## Step 2: Testing and Specification

-## Take 3: Design Improvements
+## Step 3: Design Improvements

-## Take : Improving the Domain
+## Step : Improving the Domain